Disaster Preparedness

 Emergency Email Service

-A service that sends disaster and evacuation information provided by national and local governments, special weather and eruption-related warnings, tsunami warnings and earthquake early warnings to all au mobile phones in the affected area
+A service that sends disaster and evacuation information provided by national and local governments, tsunami warnings and earthquake early warnings to all au mobile phones in the affected area

 Registered Area Disaster and Evacuation Information Mail